-In total, 25 period Group IV competition Daytonas (recognised by the Ferrari factory and the world at large) were completed.
-Fifteen by the factory, as well as two prototypes to almost production car specification and eight conversions by clientele workshops including Ecurie Francorchamps and NART.
+In total, the Ferrari factory completed just 25 period Group IV competition Daytonas.
+Fifteen were completed by the factory, as well as two prototypes to almost production car specification and eight conversions by clientele workshops including Ecurie Francorchamps and N.A.R.T.

 The competition cars immediately yielded results with one car taking 4th overall in the 1971 Tour de France, a 5th overall finish at the 1972 24 Hours of Le Mans and class wins at Le Mans in 1972 and 1973.
 Another example finished 2nd overall at the 1979 24 hours of Daytona, over a decade after the car was first produced, proving once again the resilience of its performance.

 This particular example started life as a 365 GTB/4 'Daytona' in road trim and was delivered new to a Mr F. Grisard via Franco-Britannic Auto of Paris on the 3rd of September 1970.

 In 1983, the car was returned to Modena and converted to Group IV specification for historic racing.
 Comprehensively re-engineered, this example was converted to Series III Daytona Competition specification for Group IV race specification.
 These changes notably include an aluminium bonnet and boot lid along with front wing mounted ‘fences’.
 Whilst the overall look is mostly comprised of a wider arched Daytona, the reality of the conversion process is one of a hugely labour-intensive process.